swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 ## Adding a File To Version Control: `git add`

-You need to specify which files within the directory you would like to keep track of.
+You need to _specify_ which files within the directory you would like to keep track of.
 To do so, you must add them to the repository with `git add`.
 But first you need to create a file.

 Typically the first file to add would be a ReadMe file describing the project.
 This can be a plain text file or a [Markdown](http://daringfireball.net/projects/markdown/) file (with the `.md` extension).
-Markdown is simple system for adding some light mark-up (like bold and italics, or to indicate sections) and hyperlinks.
+Markdown is simple system for adding some light mark-up, like bold and italics, to indicate sections, and hyperlinks.

 ### ![Exercise](pics/exercise.jpg) Exercise: Add a File to Your Local Repository